cyber-meow/anime_screenshot_pipeline/docs/Pipeline.md

 - This stage take 5~10 minutes per episode on my laptop.
 - If you start from this stage, please set `--src_dir` to the folder containing all the images to process (like the `.../raw` folder from the first stage).
-- Output folder:  `/path/to/dataset_dir/intermediate/image_type/cropped`
+- Output folder:  `/path/to/dataset_dir/intermediate/{image_type}/cropped`
-- After this stage, you can go over the images yourself to select those you want to keep.
+- After this stage, you can go over the images to select those you want to keep.

-As mentioned, this stage simply crops individual characters out to a new folder using character detection.
+### Command line arguments

 - `min_crop_size`: Minimum size for cropped image (shorter edge).
 Smaller images are dropped.
 Default is 320.